⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Revenue Breakdown

-Primary revenue from monthly plans without advertisements.
+Primary revenue from monthly subscriber fees for streaming content.

 10%